Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Special cases and -percolation

 Summarizing, at $\beta_1$, the giant component is formed.
-In~\cite{Odor}), the effect of different seedings is investigated in context of the COVID19 pandemic in Hungary.
+In~\cite{Keliger}, the effect of different seeding patterns is investigated in context of the COVID19 pandemic in Hungary.
 According to this, below a certain $\beta$, the central seeding is more dangerous than the uniform one.
-Indeed, as below $\beta_1$ the graph is not connected, there are many small components, among which there is a central one.
+Indeed, below $\beta_1$ there are many small components, among which there is a central one.
 Above that, the uniform seeding is more dangerous than the central one, as it is able to infect the giant component and other components too.
 However, if the seeds arrive in time, then actions can be done to separate the most infected clusters as follows.

 At $\beta_2$, there are 2 well-distinguishable clusters, \dots, at $\beta_k$, there are $k$ well-distinguishable ones, since the within-cluster bonds are strengthened.
-It does not mean that there are no between-cluster bonds, but those are negligible to the within-cluster ones.
+It does not mean that there are no between-cluster bonds, but those are negligible compared to the within-cluster ones.
 Also, by deleting the between-cluster bonds, the infection can be confined to the clusters.
 If the seed is in one cluster, the epidemic can be confined to that cluster.
 So with increasing $\beta$, there is a chance to localize the epidemic to one large city and to save the others.